lwuckel/GWT/README.md

 ## Anwendung

-To use this Framework you have to implement [IGwtScene](https://github.com/lwuckel/GWT/blob/master/GWT/IGwtScene.cs).
+To use this framework you have to implement [IGwtScene](https://github.com/lwuckel/GWT/blob/master/GWT/IGwtScene.cs).

 ### Simple

-The simplest version fire every Assertion just when it happens.
+The simplest version fire every assertion just when it happens.
 So only one Assert is shown.

 ```C#
 [TestFixture]